liferay/liferay-docs/devGuide/en/chapters/04-service-builder.markdown

 The above code from the `location_actions.jsp` extracts the location information from the request object.
 Then it provides an icon for editing the location and an icon for deleting the location.
-The user is redirected to the `edit_location.jsp` if they click on the edit icon.
+The user is redirected to the `edit_location.jsp` if the user clicks on the edit icon.
 If the user clicks on the delete icon, a request is sent to the portlet to delete the location and the user is redirected to the `view.jsp`.
 Now that the `location_actions.jsp` is implemented, let's link it to the `view.jsp`.